District Manager: How Many Units Should They Oversee?

 How many units do you want to have?
 When do you want to have them?
 If you want to add, for example, six units within 12 months, clearly, you're going to need a leader to oversee those units.

-But if you only want to have four more units in the next two years, you as a multi-unit franchisee could fulfill that role.
+But if you only want to have four more units in the next two years, you could fulfill the District manager role a Multi-Unit Franchisee.

-A smart thing to do is grow based on the district manager's area, to make sure your growth will give you the best return on investment and that your district manager will oversee the units correctly.
+A smart thing to do is grow within the District Manager's area, to ensure your growth delivers the best return on investment and that your district manager oversees the units correctly.

-As we worked with her, she concluded that she rather have well-deserved time freedom than money in the bank.
-Of course, she wanted profitability, but having that desired freedom was more precious to her and she was willing to give up the cash flow to pay for a district manager.
+As we worked with her, she concluded that she would rather have well-deserved time freedom than money in the bank.
+Of course, she wanted profitability, but having that desired freedom was more precious to her, and she was willing to give up the cash flow to pay for a District Manager.

-If on the contrary, you want to accumulate as much profitability as you can, you may end up absorbing the district manager role yourself until you reach that financial goal.
+If, on the contrary, you want to accumulate as much profitability as you can, you may end up playing the District Manager role yourself until you reach that financial goal.

-As you can see, resolving how many units a district manager should oversee depends on many aspects.
-This is one of the things that we help our franchise clients determine, through our Flagship Program.
+As you can see, resolving how many units a District Manager should oversee depends on many aspects.
+This is one of the things that we help our franchise clients determine through COMMAND, our Multi-Unit Ownership Certification Program.
+In this 12-month training, we franchisees go from one unit job to a multi-unit enterprise.

-For those of you that already have a district manager, or are in the process of hiring or promoting someone into that position, consider giving them the training and development they need to be successful and give you the financial and business results you want.
+For those of you who already have a District Manager or are in the process of hiring or promoting someone into that position, consider providing the training and development they need to be successful and deliver the financial and business results you want.

-For that, we have developed a Multi-unit Leadership Training.
-Go to DistrictManagerTraining.com and join us in our information sessions to know mpre details and the outcome you can expect.
+For that, we have created LEAD, our Multi-unit Leadership Training.
+Go to DistrictManagerTraining.com and join us in our upcoming information sessions to know more details and the outcome you can expect.

 I hope that you got value out of these five considerations.
 If you want to acquire more tools to help you become a successful franchisee and business owner, follow us on our social media (Facebook, Instagram, LinkedIn) and subscribe to our YouTube Channel, where we share tips and knowledge to inspire you and help you grow.